Defines (creates or replaces) an SQL stored procedure in the database using an SPL input file.

 Compatibility Across Platforms

-An SQL stored procedure executable is created on the database server.
+An SQL stored procedure executable is created on the Teradata Database server.
 The executable code is compatible only with the operating environment of the server.
+Hence, an SQL stored procedure created on a Teradata Database platform, such as Solaris, and then restored from Solaris, cannot be executed on another Teradata Database server platform, such as Microsoft Windows, or stored to Microsoft Windows.

 Example 1 – COMPILE